tayfurunal/job-application-platform/README.md

 # Job Application Platform
-Kanban Management Tool using Spring Framework(Spring Boot, Security, JPA) and React, Redux
+Job-Application-Platform using Spring Framework(Spring Boot, Security, JPA) and React, Redux

-* Authentication and Authorization with JSON Web Token.
+* Rol based(Applicant and Human Resources) Authentication and Authorization with JSON Web Token.
 * Create, and Delete and Job for only Human Resources user.
+* Apply job for Applicant user
+* File Upload an Download
+* Secured Routes an API's based on Client and Server side

 ### Technologies